A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: A Generalization of Arrow's Theorem

 \begin{definition} Let $Y\subseteq X$, such that $|Y|=3$, and $\vec{P}=(G\colon P, G^c\colon P')$ a polarized profile on $Y$.
 The profile $\vec{P}$ is \emph{strongly polarized} if $P$ and $P'$ differ on how they rank two different pairs of alternatives and coincide on how they rank the remaining pair of alternatives. \end{definition}

 \begin{remark} For a given coalition $G$ and set $Y\subseteq X$, such that $|Y|=3$, there are exactly $12$ strongly polarized profiles on $Y$. \end{remark}

-Now we define two sets of profiles that are going to be the basis to construct the class $\mathcal{D}^{\text{PT}}$ of domains.
+Now we define two sets of strongly polarized profiles that are going to be the basis to construct the class of domains $\mathcal{D}^{\text{PT}}$.
 These sets appeared in \cite[Lemma 2 on p.
 87]{FISHBURNP.C1997Sadw} for the case of $3$ alternatives and $n\in \{2,3\}$ voters.

 \begin{definition} Let $G$ be a non-empty coalition distinct from $N$ and $\{\alpha,\beta,\gamma\}\subseteq X$, $\alpha\neq \beta\neq \gamma\neq \alpha$.
 Let $D_1(G,\{\alpha,\beta,\gamma\})$ denote the set of preferences